AFLplusplus/AFLplusplus/instrumentation/README.lto.md

 ## Document edge IDs

-Setting `export AFL_LLVM_DOCUMENT_IDS=file` will document to a file which edge ID was given to which function.
+Setting `export AFL_LLVM_DOCUMENT_IDS=file` will document in a file which edge ID was given to which function.
 This helps to identify functions with variable bytes or which functions were touched by an input.

 ## Solving difficult targets

 Some targets are difficult because the configure script does unusual stuff that is unexpected for afl.
-See the next chapter `Potential issues` how to solve these.
+See the next chapter `Potential issues` for how to solve these.

 ### Example: ffmpeg